Fishkeeping Tips 2: Flake Foods, Brine Shrimp

 alone is not entirely up to the task.
 To get the most from the dry food I use, I only buy from places where the food has

-I can use up in about 3 months.
-Consider online vendors such as Brine Shrimp Direct or Jehmco to save money and
+than I can use up in about 3 months.
+Consider online vendors such as Brine Shrimp Direct or Jehmco to save

 It is always better to underfeed than to overfeed, as excess food will cause the water in an aquarium to deteriorate